Prompted

 This is a great trait to have as a species, but figuring things out requires jumping in the deep end ourselves.
 As long as we can ask someone to do something for us, we’ll never have a reason to jump into the deep end.

-Parents who clean up after their kids into their 20s send sloppy roommates out into the world.
+Parents who clean up after their kids into their twenties send sloppy roommates out into the world.
 These people always had someone to pick up after them, so they never learned to do it themselves.

 Bosses who fix their employee’s work with no explanation create a learned sense of helplessness and their employees never have a chance to figure things out on their own.